MaGu1997/EmberJS-FrontEnd-design-sample/README.md

 # october-flag-test

+The server runs on port 8080 as per defined in the requirements

+Please find the installation process below provided by default

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.